SuessLabs/Linux.Bluetooth/README.md

-# Linux Bluetooth with Linux.Bluetooth
+# Linux Bluetooth Library for .NET

-.NET Bluetooth LE library for Linux using BlueZ's D-Bus APIs, formally known as, Linux.Bluetooth.
+> ## Announcement
+>
+> _The next generation of the [Plugin.BlueZ](https://github.com/SuessLabs/Plugin.BlueZ) library!_

+The Linux.Bluetooth library for .NET gives developers the ability to quickly standup and interface with Linux's BLE radio with very little effort.
+There's no need to recall the laborious D-Bus API calls, we handle that for you.

 [![Linux.Bluetooth NuGet Badge](https://buildstats.info/nuget/Linux.Bluetooth?dWidth=70&includePreReleases=true)](https://www.nuget.org/packages/Linux.Bluetooth/)